 - Hallberg, Carl V. An Introduction to Wyoming’s Ethnic Churches, Wyoming State Historical Society, 2002, 5-9.

 - Krugler, David F. 1919, The Year of Racial Violence: How African Americans Fought Back.
 New York: Cambridge University Press, 2015.

 - Robison, Ken.
 “Historical Black Americans in Northern Montana: Early Black American Settlers Great Falls MT 1886-1920,” Overholster Historical Research Center.
 Accessed Jan.
 21, 2017 at http://www.blackamericansmt.blogspot.com/2009/05/early-black-american-settlers-great.html.

 - All the black and white photos are from the collections of the Sweetwater County Historical Museum.
 Used with permission and thanks.

 - The photo of the students at the Finnish Church is negative 73-81-20.
-The 1922 photo of the Second Baptist Church parishioners is New Studio Collection negative 458.
-It has been misidentified in other publications as being a picture of parishioners of the A.M.E.
+The 1922 photo of the parishoners of the joint Second Baptist-A.M.E.
+Church is New Studio Collection negative 458.
+It has been identified in other publications as being a picture of parishioners of the A.M.E.
 Church of Rock Springs.
 The photo of J.W.
 Randolph and his family is negative 1281 from the New Studio Collection.
 The photo of Randolph wearing his Old-Timer Badge is from the Union Pacific Coal Co.
 Collection.

 - The color photo of the A.M.E.
 Church in Rock Springs is by the author.
 Used with permission and thanks.